Donkey Kong Country: Sales

 Donkey Kong Country was released worldwide in November 1994, two weeks ahead of schedule and around the Black Friday shopping season.
 It was released in the UK on 18 November, in North America on 21 November, in Europe on 24 November, and in Japan on 26 November.
-In Japan, the game was released under the title Super Donkey Kong.
+In Japan, it was released under the title Super Donkey Kong.
 Donkey Kong Country set the record for the fastest-selling video game at the time: it sold over 500,000 copies within a week, and sales reached one million copies in the US alone in two weeks.
-In its second week on sale in the US, the game grossed 15 million, outpacing the week's highest-grossing film (The Santa Clause, 11.5 million) and album (Miracles: The Holiday Album, 5.2 million).
+In its second week on sale in the US, it grossed 15 million, outpacing the week's highest-grossing film (The Santa Clause, 11.5 million) and album (Miracles: The Holiday Album, 5.2 million).
 In the UK, it was the top-selling SNES game in November 1994.
 Donkey Kong Country sold six million copies worldwide in its first holiday season, grossing in worldwide sales revenue.
 Cumulative sales reached 9.3 million copies.
 Based on available sales figures, it is the third-bestselling SNES game and the bestselling Donkey Kong game.